 In the House Committee hearing, Representative Alcala and representatives of the City of Topeka, Topeka City Council, and Topeka/Shawnee County Homeless Task Force provided proponent testimony.
-The proponents stated that there are times when individuals who live in rental properties that receive governmental rental subsidies may not consent to an inspection because of fear of losing their residence for allowing such an inspection, even though the current living conditions for the resident may not be adequate.
+The proponents stated that individuals who live in rental properties that receive governmental rental subsidies may not consent to an inspection because of fear of losing their residence for allowing such an inspection, even though the current living conditions for the resident may not be adequate.

-The proponents provided an example of residents living in such governmental subsidized rental housing that had sewage, black mold growth, and no heat during freezing temperatures.
+The proponents provided an example of residents living in such government-subsidized rental housing that had sewage, black mold growth, and no heat during freezing temperatures.
 The proponents stated that HUD administers the subsidies in the example described and is required to perform annual inspections.
 In the example, such inspections did not occur.

-The proponents stated that this bill would allow Topeka to perform inspections to avoid situations like the example they related to the committee.
+The proponents stated that this bill would allow the City of Topeka to perform inspections to avoid situations like the example.

-The proponents also stated that they would like to bring an amendment to update the scope of the bill to only name the City of Topeka as the local governing authority to have the authority to conduct the inspections as the original bill would have provided the authority to conduct inspections to all cities and counties.
-The amendment would also clarify governmental rental subsidies would only apply to direct tenant rental payments.
+The proponents also suggested an amendment to name the City of Topeka as the local governing authority to have the authority to conduct the inspections; as introduced, the bill would have provided the authority to conduct inspections to all cities and counties.
+The amendment would also clarify governmental rental subsidies would mean only direct tenant rental payments.
 Written-only proponent testimony was provided by representatives of the City of Concordia, League of Kansas Municipalities, and Kansas Association of Counties.

 Opponent testimony was provided by a representative of the Associated Landlords of Kansas and a private citizen.
 The opponents stated that this bill would take away the rights of a lawful tenant because the lawful tenant should be the only one who should be allowed to authorize an inspection.
-It should be the responsibility of the tenant to accept or ask for an inspection if there are life, safety, or health issues.
+They stated it should be the responsibility of the tenant to accept or ask for an inspection if there are life, safety, or health issues.